Dry Hair is Not Your Enemy

 Are You Conditioning?

-This is maybe the #1 reason why you are dealing with dry hair.
-Many people seem to skip conditioner all-together.
+Many people seem to skip conditioner altogether.
 There’s a reason why shampoo and conditioner are sold in pairs…

-Additionally, you’ll want to apply a moisturizing hair mask up to twice a week if your hair is very dry.
+Additionally, you may want to apply a moisturizing hair mask up to twice a week if your hair is very dry.
 As your hair gets healthier you’ll only need to apply a mask once or twice a month.

 And truth be told, no matter how much conditioner you apply to your ends, they will eventually become dry.
 Especially if you are using hot tools regularly.
 Therefore, you should have your hair trimmed regularly.